Skip to main content

 Prophecy can only access files stored in the document library of your SharePoint site.
 Make sure any files you want to import are placed there.

-To create a connection with SharePoint, enter the following parameters:
+To create a connection with SharePoint, enter the following parameters.
+You can find the Tenant ID, Client ID, and Client Secret in your Microsoft Entra app.

 Sharing connections within teams

 Connections in Prophecy are stored within fabrics, which are assigned to specific teams.
-Once a SharePoint connection is added to a fabric, all team members that have access to the fabric can use the connection in their projects.
-No additional authentication is required—team members automatically inherit the access and permissions of the original connection.
+Once a SharePoint connection is added to a fabric, all team members who have access to the fabric can use the connection in their projects.
+No additional authentication is required—team members automatically inherit the access and permissions of the stored connection credentials.

 Be mindful of the access level granted by the stored credentials.
 Anyone on the team will have the same permissions—including access to sensitive data if allowed.